TradeIdeasPhilip/better-terminal/README.md

 ## Pipes and Notebooks

-It should be easy to create compicated serieses of commands.
+It should be easy to create complicated series of commands.
 Consider a typical command
 ```
 cat my file|grep for something | sort --unique |wc